AaitijhyaGoswami/AaitijhyaGoswami/README.md

 # 💫 About Me:
-Hi, I’m Aaitijhya Goswami, a BS (Research) student at the Indian Institute of Science (IISc) with a strong interest in experimental physics, specifically condensed matter physics.
-Currently working as a research intern at the Department of Physics, IISc.
+Hi, I’m Aaitijhya Goswami, a Bachelor of Science (Research) student at the Indian Institute of Science (IISc), planning to major in Physics.
+- 🔭 I’m currently working on experimental condensed matter physics at the Departmentnof Physics, IISc.
+- 🌱 I’m currently learning PyTorch, TensorFlow, Stochastic PDE Modeling, Monte Carlo Simulations, and Quantum Many-Particle Ssystems.
+- 👯 I’m looking to collaborate on stochatic simulations, biophysics, engineering and data science.
+- 🤔 I’m looking for help with implementing AI-based simulation methods and UI/UX development.
+- 💬 Ask me about how much sleep I get at the No. 1 STEM University in India.
+- 📫 How to reach me: social links above, feel free to AMA!
+- 😄 Pronouns: he/him

 ## 🌐 Socials: